STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020

 § 8 Register

-8.1 The Governing Board establishes a World Wide Register of ABP Certified therapist and supervisors.
+8.1 The Governing Board establishes a World Wide Register of ABP Accredited therapists and supervisors.

-8.2 As a task of the Governing Board, the Registration Committee, headed by the Registrar, carries out the responsibilities of registration.
+8.2 As a task of the Governing Board, the Registrar, carries out the responsibilities of registration.

 § 9 The Auditors